 Statistics: 4 miles roundtrip, ascent 2000 feet.

-Driving up Bridger Canyon from Bozeman, we arrived at the trailhead in about 28 miles.
+The trailhead for the Sacagawea Peak hike was 28 miles up Bridger Canyon, a pleasant drive.
 My daughter-in-law, Amy, joined us on this adventure.
 Once on the trail, we soon had a great view of pristine Fairy Lake.

 Taking a quick breather, we took in the the terrain before us.

-As we climbed toward a large cirque at the base of the mountain, we looked up to spectacular mountain peak views.
+As we climbed toward a large cirque at the base of the mountain, spectacular mountain peak views became visible.

-The cirque was a series of long switchbacks.
+The trail up the cirque used a series of long switchbacks to reach its top.

 Pausing to take in the view of the Crazy Mountains behind us was well worth it.
 Yes, that is the official name.